 Why Health Professions Education at NC State Education

 You can pursue a Master of Education with specializations in Health Professions Education while continuing to work full time.
 (We also offer a Ph.D. with a specialization in health professions education.)
-Most of our courses are offered once a week during late afternoon or evening hours.
-Some courses are regularly available to be completed online or during summer sessions and on weekends.
+About 75 percent of our courses are offered online and the additional face-to-face courses meet once a week during late afternoon or evening hours.

 The program has a minimum requirement of 36 hours of coursework.
 Any course work taken prior to admission is subject to approval by the student’s advisor for inclusion in the program.
 Within the 36 minimum hours, the following should be included: